dsbowen/hemlock/docs_md/setup/wsl.md

 /mnt/c/users/<my-windows-username>/webdrivers/chromedriver
 ```

+If you came here from the Debug section of the tutorial, you're now ready to return to it and run the debugger.
+[Click here to go back to the Debug section of the tutorial](../tutorial/debug.md).

 ## Heroku

-[Heroku](https://devcenter.heroku.com/articles/heroku-cli) is an easy and inexpensive service for deploying web applications, including hemlock applications.
+Heroku is an easy and inexpensive service for deploying web applications (i.e. putting them online), including hemlock applications. <a href="https://signup.heroku.com/" target="_blank">Sign up for heroku here</a>.

 If using hemlock-CLI, you can install and configure the heroku command line interface with: